har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 * If the measurement fails (finger not present, disturbed while reading), the value will display as 0
 * If unable to detect the MAX30102 sensor on power-up, the board built-in LED will blink rapidly.
 Try cycling power to the board.
 * In normal operation, the board built-in LED will toggle every 4-second measurement cycle
-* You can compile the code in debug mode to check the actual sample rate (required for the SPO2/Pulse algorithm), or to check the red and ir led waveforms to determine an optimal sensor led current setting.
+* You can compile the code in debug mode to check the actual sample rate (required for the SPO2/Pulse algorithm).
+Or you can display real-time red and ir sensor data on the Arduino Serial Plotter window, to determine an optimal sensor led current setting.

 <img src="waveform.png"/>